tkoeda/Django-React-Marketplace/README.md

 Furniture Marketplace is a full-stack web application that allows users to buy and sell furniture items.
 It features a React frontend for a smooth user experience and a Django backend for robust data management and API services.
 The application utilizes AWS S3 for image storage and CloudFront for efficient content delivery.

 ## Live Demo
-The application is deployed and accessible at: taikoeda.jp
+The application is deployed and accessible [here](https://taikoeda.jp/)

 ## Key Features
 - [x] User authentication and authorization